-A content marketing plan – Sound intimidating doesn’t it?
+A content marketing strategy – Sound intimidating, doesn’t it?
 Like this 80-page plan you need to write before you can even get started writing content.
-And it was already daunting and something you have been postponing… And now you need a PLAN???
+Content creation was already daunting and something you have been postponing.
+And now you need a PLAN???

 Don’t worry!
-A content marketing plan doesn’t have to be long, complicated or taking a lot of time.
+A content marketing plan doesn’t have to be longwinded, complicated or taking much time.
 All it means is that you know why you are doing what you are doing.

 Let’s get out a paper and write down the answers to these questions: